-To feed children at risk of going hungry during the pandemic, Amanda Millerberg covered the cost of 280 bags of food for local families by recommending grants to USANA Kids Eat from her family’s Giving Account—then she and her family of seven showed up to pack the bags themselves.
+To feed hungry children during the pandemic, Amanda Millerberg recommended grants to cover the cost of 280 bags of food for local families at local nonprofit USANA Kids Eat—then she and her family of seven showed up to pack the bags themselves.

 And the Millerbergs didn’t stop there: To multiply the impact of their giving, Spencer and Amanda took to social media, recruiting friends and neighbors to pitch in.